 How will I get the child tax credit?

-While it's not clear yet how the tax credit payments will be sent, experts say we might expect a similar experience to the recent stimulus checks.
-Those who've set up a direct deposit will automatically see the funds in their bank account.
-Those who haven't will receive checks in the mail from the IRS.
+Similar to the stimulus payments, those who’ve set up a direct deposit will automatically see the funds in their bank account.
+Those who haven’t will receive checks in the mail from the IRS.

 Who qualifies for the child tax credit?